 Covering over 3 million acres and extending from Mexico through Louisiana.
 Coastal saline prairies are just at sea level or a couple of feet above.
-This soil type contains areas of salt-water marsh and drainage is slow.
+This soil type contains areas of saltwater marsh, and drainage is slow.
 The water table is either at or just below the surface.
-Used mostly for cattle grazing, or wetland wildlife refuges, residents have developed wonderfully bountiful gardens by amending soils.
+Used chiefly for cattle grazing, or wetland wildlife refuges, residents also have developed wonderfully bountiful gardens by amending the soil.

 Spanning over 9 million acres and stretching through Texas, Louisiana, and Mississippi, the coastal prairies range from 30 to 80 miles north of the Gulf.
 Even though surface drainage is slow, much of the soil include dark-colored clays and loams.
 As most of us who live along the coast know, the topography is level and the soil amazingly productive.
 Rice, sorghum, cotton, corn, hay, and sugar cane are major crops (and now, of course, farm-raised crawfish) and productive home gardens abound through this area.

+The Alabama coast, east of Mobile Bay, more closely resembles the upper Florida coast, with barrier islands, thin lines of beaches, and then flatland forests.
 Alabama has coastal prairies as well, but just several saline prairies and few coastal marsh soils.
-The Alabama coast, east of Mobile Bay, more closely resembles the upper Florida coast, with barrier islands, thin lines of beaches, and then flatland forests inland.
+The soil varies from sandy to clay.